agfournier/agfournier.github.io/_posts/2022-02-03-New-Research-Exhibition-fundacion-Cerezales-Antonino-y-cinia.md

 ---
-title: "New research for a solo show at the FCAYC announced"
+title: "Commission for a solo show at the FCAYC announced"
-main_image: /images/anuncio-fcayc-agf-2023-2024.jpg
+main_image: /images/fundacion-cerezales-frontal.jpg
 layout: post
 ---